Find out more on our Coronavirus webpage.

 Please take a look at the drones page on our website.

-Only a powered boat on Windermere needs to be registered and you need a permit for any boat on Bassenthwaite Lake (powered or not).
+All powered boats on Windermere need to be registered and you need a permit for any boat on Bassenthwaite Lake (powered or not).

 Please read the Access to Lakes Guide.